luketheobscure/luketheobscure.github.io/_posts/2024-07-21-memory-leak-mystery.md

 ## Final Part: Identifying the Culprit

->The rain had turned into a relentless downpour, matching the mood inside my office.
-I knew this was just the beginning.
-Tracking down a memory leak was no small task, and it was going to take all the skills I had.
-But I’d been down this road before.
-I’d find the culprit, one way or another.
-In this city, you had to, or you’d drown in the deluge of your own mistakes.
->
 >We spent days gathering intel.
 Finally, with a pile of blurry snapshots spread out across my desk the true killer jumped out at me.
 "Hey Charlie," I called.
 "Anything look funny in this snapshot to you?"
 >
 > Charlie stared.
 "I don't see it?"